pamelakwong/complete/balanced_life/README.md

-Like how we're learning to program games into computers, we also must learn how to program healthy habits into our minds for a balanced lifestyle.

 # Balanced_Life
-## Tackle big problems into small problems.
+Tackle big problems into small problems.

+## Aproach
+**Problem:** How to strive forward in a fast paced learning environment?

+**Intention:** Just like how we’re learning to program, we must acknowledge our emotional, mental, physical and social states.
+And then, learn to program healthy habits into our minds.

+### Classes
+Physical State

+Mental State

+Social State

+Emotional State

+Emotions

 ## References
+* W2D2 Impromptu Lecture
 * [Atlas of Emotions supported by Dalai Lama][emotions]
-* W2D2 Impromptu Lecture

 [emotions]: http://atlasofemotions.org/#introduction/